 The research into music therapy and all the ways it can benefit our service members is still underway.
 However, the outcomes achieved through music therapy are undeniably positive for many patients.
 Physical rehabilitation, cognitive rehabilitation, communication rehabilitation, and social and emotional health have all shown to improve with the use of music therapy.

-For service members suffering through TBI or PH conditions, learn more about the NICoE Intensive Outpatient Program here.
+For service members experiencing TBI or PTS conditions, learn more about the NICoE Intensive Outpatient Program here.

 Posted on September 25 2017 in Blog